browserify/browserify/readme.markdown

 Create a browserify instance `b` from the entry main `files` or `opts.entries`.
 `files` can be an array of files or a single file.

+For each `file` in `files`, if `file` is a stream, its contents will be used.
+You should use `opts.basedir` when using streaming files so that relative requires will know where to resolve from.

 You can also specify an `opts.noParse` array which will skip all require() and global parsing for each file in the array.
 Use this for giant libs like jquery or threejs that don't have any requires or node-style globals but take forever